kind2-mc/kind2/doc/usr/source/9_other/1_post_analyses.rst

 * certification,
 * compilation to Rust,
 * test generation,
-* contract generation, and
+* contract generation,
+* invariant logging, and
-* invariant logging.
+* invariant printing

 All of them are deactivated by default.
 Post-analysis treatments run on the *last analysis* of a system.
 It is defined as the last analysis performed by